 - Free server licenses

-- Comes with a site seal with date and time stamp
+- Comes with a site seal with a date and time stamp

 - High Warranty

-- Best way to manage this SSL is through Certificate Management Portal
+- The best way to manage this SSL is through Certificate Management Portal

 - Validity up to 2 years